 The key to prostate cancer prevention is early screening.
 Thousands of prostate cancer deaths could be avoided with early detection.
 Catching the disease at an early stage before it has the chance to grow or spread across the body makes treatment far more successful.

-- men over the age of 50,
+- Men who are over the age of 50

-- black African and Afro-Caribbean males.
+- Genetically, black African and Afro-Caribbean males are at higher risk

 - Some people might delay because they’re worried about what the doctor might find or they don’t want to waste the doctor’s time.

 Getting tested early is key to prostate cancer prevention...

 PSA (Prostate Specific Antigen) is a chemical that appears in a man’s bloodstream at higher levels when the prostate gland is enlarged or cancerous.
 Although not a definite diagnosis of prostate cancer, a higher than normal PSA level can be a significant sign that something is not quite right and further testing might be required.
 Men need to make an informed decision for themselves whether or not to have their PSA tested.